 A grade of DR, XF or F is a failed course with a ‘zero’ GPA value.

-If the final exam is not written, the course is failed.
 When an X appears beside a final passing grade, the final examination was not written and the grade is based upon term work.
+Enter XF or the passing grade (e.g., for XD enter “D”) as appropriate.

-If the course was dropped after academic deadline, the course is failed.
+If the course was dropped after academic deadline, the course is failed unless you have successfully petitioned for an exception.